lotta-schule/lotta/README.md

 - The _Hubert Storybook_ on [localhost:6006](http://localhost:6006).
   This project lists, shows and documents any components we have available in our component library _Hubert_.
+- The _Lotta Core API_.
+The main backend to a lotta project.
+  By default, it'll start on [localhost:4000](http://localhost:4000) on your machine.
 - The _Lotta Webapp_.
 The main web frontend to a lotta project.
   This is what is usually referred to by _lotta_.
   By default, it'll start on [localhost:3000](http://localhost:3000) on